 We have produced a guide for parents and students, showing the timeline for the UCAS applications process at LRGS.
-Please see the PDF attachment (left).
+Please see the PDF attachment (bottom).

 Please see the UCAS widget below which has been designed to give students and their parents information about higher education and the UCAS application process.

 UCAS Resources for Parents

 UCAS provide useful information for parents to help support students in their application.
 Read the UCAS Guide for Parents

 University application guidance

 U6 students - please look at the Results and University Places document (left).

 At LRGS we offer students a carefully structured programme to prepare them for submitting applications to UCAS.

 Most of this is delivered in the Thursday morning tutor period by form teachers, A great deal of general advice is given and boys start work on Personal Statements in the Summer Term of Lower Sixth, to be in a position to complete them, as well as their electronic applications, in early September of Upper Sixth.

 Outside speakers give talks both to the whole year group and to targeted groups throughout the Lower Sixth.
 Advice is also given about such things as Gap Years and study abroad, again via form teachers and outside speakers.